Find the perfect storage for your loved ones with our holiday gift guide! Shop now

 How the Cloud Maturity Model (CMM) Helps

-• Design projects that elevate cloud capabilities
+• Designing projects that enhance cloud capabilities.

 Achieving Cloud Maturity: 4 Stages of Transformation

-A digital transformation project usually occurs in the following stages.
+A digital transformation project usually occurs in the following stages:

 Maturity Stage 1: Project